derikb/rpg-table-randomizer/README.md

 $ npm install --save rpg-table-randomizer
 ```

-The `src/index.js` will export a basic tableRoller with name generation setup.
+The `src/index.js` will export a basic tableRoller and a default name generation setup as well as most of the classes/methods.
 Otherwise you'd probably want to figure out what parts you need and then run it through a js bundler.

+Because of the included uuid library, you will need to run the library through a bundler of some kind if you are using the NPC class.

 ## Sample Data